 Since each of the projects in Crowdin Enterprise has a separate workflow, it’s easy to combine different approaches.
 Workflow is a set of steps the content should go through to get translated.
-Each workflow step can be assigned to different people or vendors, so they will be able to work independently.
-You can use different approaches to translation depending on the type of content or products you are planning to localize.
+Each workflow step can be assigned to different people or vendors so they can work independently.
+You can use different translation approaches depending on the content type or products you plan to localize.

 To learn more about Workflows, read the Workflows article.